-This course is designed to help students explore the meaning and implications of responsible parenthood; to help them acquire current information regarding reproduction, pregnancy, and childbirth; to help students explore significant issues of early childhood; and to help them apply the understanding of child development to the care and guidance of children.
-This course involves the following: "Baby Think It Over" infant simulators; and planning, setting up, and running a mini play school.
+What is Child Studies 11?
+This course is designed to allow students explore the meaning and implications of responsible parenthood.
+What will I learn in Child Studies 11?
+It is designed to help you acquire current information regarding reproduction, pregnancy, and childbirth, to help you explore significant issues of early childhood; and to help you apply the understanding of child development to the care and guidance of children.
+How will I learn and be assessed?
+In addition to in-clss assignments, the course includes caring for "Baby Think It Over" infant simulators, as well as planning, setting up, and running a mini play school.
+How will this course benefit me in the future?
+It will allow you to gain awareness of the roles, responsibilities, challenges and joys of caring for children if you enter a child-care profession or become a parent.